Columbia’s consulate in Houston plans mobile office stop in Springdale from April 14-16

 The consulate will set up an online link beginning March 29 to register for appointments, according to the announcement.

-Maps show Norman is 228 miles by road from Fayetteville.
-The consulate's schedule of mobile unit visits for this year shows no other stops coming closer to Northwest Arkansas than Tulsa, Okla., on Aug.
-26 and 27.

-Colombians seeking political asylum and students attending the University of Arkansas contribute to a growing Colombian population in the region, Gill said.
-Jobs ranging from executive positions in multinational companies such as Walmart to work at poultry processing plants make the region attractive also, Gill said.

-The Colombian community in Northwest Arkansas now amounts to at least several hundred, she estimated.
+The estimated Colombian community in Northwest Arkansas now amounts to at least several hundred, she estimated.